jdav892/JitLet/README.md

-A basic clone of Git written in node.js for deeper understanding.(Would not recommend using over Git) *Still a work in progress.
+A basic clone of Git written in node.js for deeper understanding(with personal features added and open to suggestions to make this a smoother experience)